 Additionally, the effects of the COVID-19 pandemic could further disrupt or delay construction, testing, supervisory, and support activities at Vogtle Units No. 3 and No. 4.
-In mid-March 2020, Southern Nuclear began implementing policies and procedures designed to mitigate the risk of transmission at the construction site, including worker distancing measures, isolating individuals who have tested positive for COVID-19, are showing symptoms consistent with COVID-19, are being tested for COVID-19, or have been in close contact with such persons, requiring self-quarantine, and adopting additional precautionary measures.
-Multiple members of the workforce at the project site have tested positive for COVID-19.
-On April 15, 2020, Georgia Power announced a reduction in workforce at Vogtle Units No. 3 and No. 4 expected to total approximately 20% of the existing workforce.
-This reduction in workforce was a mitigation action intended to address ongoing challenges with labor productivity that have been exacerbated by the impact of the COVID-19 pandemic on the Vogtle Units No. 3 and No. 4 workforce and construction site.
-The workforce levels resulting from the April 2020 reduction are expected to last at least through the summer as Georgia Power continues to monitor the impacts of the COVID-19 pandemic on the construction site.
-Assuming absenteeism rates normalize and the intended productivity efficiencies are realized in the coming months, we do not expect it to affect either our current \$7.5 billion budget or the ability to achieve the regulatory-approved in-service dates of November 2021 and November 2022 for Vogtle Units No. 3 and No. 4, respectively; however, the ultimate impact of the COVID-19 pandemic on the construction schedule and budget for Vogtle Units No. 3 and No. 4 cannot be determined at this time.
+In mid-March 2020, Southern Nuclear began implementing policies and procedures designed to mitigate the risk of transmission of COVID-19 at the construction site, including worker distancing measures, isolating individuals who have tested positive for COVID-19, are showing symptoms consistent with COVID-19, are being tested for COVID-19, or have been in close contact with such persons, requiring self-quarantine, and adopting additional precautionary measures.
+In April 2020, Georgia Power announced a reduction in workforce at Vogtle Units No. 3 and No. 4, which totaled approximately 20% of the then-existing workforce.
+This reduction in workforce was a mitigation action intended to address ongoing challenges with labor productivity that were exacerbated by the impact of the COVID-19 pandemic on the Vogtle Units No. 3 and No. 4 workforce and construction site.
+The April 2020 workforce reduction was intended to provide operational efficiencies by increasing productivity of the remaining workforce and reducing workforce fatigue and absenteeism.
+Further, it was also intended to allow for increased social distancing by the workforce and facilitate compliance with the recommendations from the Centers for Disease Control and Prevention.
+The April 2020 reduction did reduce absenteeism, providing an improvement in operational efficiency and allowing for increased social distancing.
+From the initial peak in April 2020, the number of active cases at the site declined significantly during May and early June, but began increasing again in mid-June and continues to impact productivity levels and pace of activity completion.
+As a result of these factors, overall production improvements have not been achieved at the level anticipated, contributing to the assignment of, and increase in, construction contingency described under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Condition-Capital Requirements and Liquidity and Sources of Capital-Vogtle Units.
+No. 3 and No. 4."
+The incremental cost associated with COVID-19 mitigation actions and impacts on construction productivity is currently estimated to be between \$150 and \$250 million (of which our 30% interest is \$45 to \$75 million) and is included in the project budget and assumes (i) absenteeism rates continue to normalize and (ii) the intended productivity efficiencies and production targets are realized in the coming months.
+However, the ultimate impact of the COVID-19 pandemic on the construction schedule and budget for Vogtle Units No. 3 and No. 4 cannot be determined at this time.
 The ultimate impact of the COVID-19 pandemic and the resulting economic contraction on us and our members will depend of the severity and duration of each and cannot be determined at this time.